 Knowing the Value Proposition (Business Direction) of the organization provides the foundation upon which the Value Stream can then become designed to flow effectively.
 Then, the work can undergo structuring to run efficiently.

-The choice of Value Proposition leads to an organization excellence strategy.
+The choice of Value Proposition leads to an organizational excellence strategy.
 Once an organization defines a simple value stream, the main focus of the organization design often centers on automating processes and procedures.
-Then, multi-skilled teams do work end-to-end in order to streamline operations and reduce cost.
+Then, multi-skilled teams work end-to-end in order to streamline operational processes to reduce costs.
 The strategy lends itself to high-volume, transaction-oriented and standardized products and/or services that have little need for much differentiation.